Retrofitting window reveal insulation

 As you can see there are two sources of leakage along the top.
 There are gaps in the foam sealant and another between the two lintels.

 There is a gap of about 7mm between lintels.
 There were a few mortar snots from when the outer lintels was replaced.
 The gap seems a good idea from the perspective of damp penetration to the wooden lintels but there is a howling gale between them.
-My initial inclination was to retain the gap and seal across it but then I wondered about a strip of raised polystyrene pushed up between them and that air tightened relative to the room a quadrangular section of insulation would then be fitted below the inner lintel and abutting the outer one to give a flat surface before a layer of insulated plasterboard is attached below to help support the board I would use contact adhesive and support at each end from the newly plastered sides.
+My initial inclination was to retain the gap and seal across it but then I wondered about a strip of raised polystyrene pushed up between them and that air tightened relative to the room.
+A quadrangular section of insulation would then be fitted below the inner lintel and abutting the outer one to give a flat surface before a layer of insulated plasterboard is attached below.
+To help support the board I would use contact adhesive and support at each end from the newly plastered sides.
 Meanwhile the foam above the window would have been completed and also sealed with airtightness product.
 The one to hand, that I use for all my fiddly little jobs, being Blowerproof.

 So, who will offer me a sanity check?